kcmerrill/alfred/README.md

 This is the `notify` module in action.

+## Alfred files getting too large?
+You can break up your alfred files in multiple ways.
+The following are glob patterns that can be used:`/alfred.yml`, `/.alfred/*alfred.yml`, `/alfred/*alfred.yml`.
+As an example, you can create a directory called `alfred` or `.alfred` or just create mutliple alfred files.

 ## Testing
 You might say I've cheated the testing route by only scraping the output.
 You'd be right.